SenteonLLC/senteonllc.github.io/beta/main.md

 Inside the Command Center install directory (`C:\Program Files\Senteon\CommandCenter\` by default), there will be an additional .msi installer for the Senteon Agent called `SenteonAgent.msi`.
 This installer should be distributed and installed onto all systems that you intend to manage.

 To install you will need:
-- Account ID
+- Account ID - ID of managed account you wish to register the endpoint to
-- Account Password
+- Account Password - Password for managed account

+**Steps**
 1. Load up `SenteonAgentInstaller.msi` onto the endpoint you want to manage and execute (double-click).
 2. Accept the Senteon End-User License Agreement and select `Next`.
 3. Choose the folder where you want to install (`C:\Program Files\Senteon\SenteonAgent` by default)